Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds

-The probability distribution for any probability, expectation, or entropy is written as a subscript of $\Pr$, $\bfE$, or $\bfH$.
+We also note that in the literature it is often not obvious which probability distribution is assumed for probabilities or expectations.
+Therefore, to remove any ambiguities, we explicitly specify the probability distribution for probabilities, expectations, and entropy expressions as a subscript of $\Pr$, $\bfE$, $\bfH$.
 The values that are not known are interpreted as random variables, and we always take summation/expectation over all their possible values.
-For example, if we have a conditional distribution $W(u,x|v,y)$, where $x\in\mX,y\in\mY$, and $u$ and $v$ are some fixed values, then
+For example, if we have a distribution $P(x,y)$, where $x\in\mX,y\in\mY$, and $y_0 \in \mY$ is a fixed value, then

 We write $\bfH_A\brsq{B}=\bfE_A\brsq{-\log_2B}$ for entropy-like expressions.
 If $A=B$, then we omit the subscript for simplicity:

 We use $O$- and $o$- notation for sequences / functions:

 Note that $o(f(n)) \subseteq O(f(n))$.